 Do you have a secret restaurant tip that you would like to share with us?

 The restaurant Christianshøjkroen is a beautiful old inn in the middle of the forest in Almindingen.
-You could go there to eat well, see the historical surroundings and take a walk in the forest.
+Go there to eat well, see the historical surroundings and take a walk in the forest.

 Is there a local shop whose products are only available in your region?